Cervical cancer begins when abnormal cells in the lining of the cervix grow uncontrollably.

 - Smoking and passive smoking – chemicals in tobacco can damage the cells of the cervix, making cancer more likely to develop in women with HPV.

-- Long-term use of oral contraceptive (the pill) – research has shown that women who have taken the pill for five years or more are at increased risk of developing cervical cancer.
+- Using oral contraceptive (the pill) for a long time – research has shown that taking the pill for five years or more increases the risk of developing cervical cancer in people with HPV.
 The reason for this is not clear.
 However, the risk is small and the pill can also help protect against other types of cancer, such as uterine and ovarian cancers.
 Talk to your doctor if you are concerned

 - Having a weakened immune system – the immune system helps rid the body of HPV.
 Women with a weakened immune system have an increased risk of developing cervical cancer and will need to have more frequent cervical screening tests.
 This includes women with the human immunodeficiency virus (HIV) and women who take medicines that lower their immunity.
 Ask your doctor if this applies to you and how often you should have a screening test.

-- Exposure to diethylstilboestrol (DES) – this is a synthetic (artificial) form of the female hormone oestrogen.
+- Exposure to diethylstilboestrol (DES) – this is a manufactured form of the female hormone oestrogen.
 DES was prescribed to pregnant women from the 1940’s to the early 1970’s to prevent miscarriage.
-Studies have shown that the daughters of women who took DES have a small but increased risk of developing a rare type of cervical adenocarcinoma.
+Studies have shown that women exposed to DES because their mother took it when pregnant have a small but increased risk of developing a clear cell adenocarcinoma, a rare type of cervical cancer.

 In the early stages, cervical cancer usually has no symptoms.
 The only way to know if there are abnormal cells in the cervix, which may develop into cervical cancer, is to have a cervical screening test.